+Chapter 15 Investigations Mine/EO

-Investigations Mine/UXO Accidents & Incidents
+Accidents & Incidents

 15.1 Introduction 3

 15.2 Reporting of Accidents/Incidents 3

 15.3 Investigation Requirements 5

-15.4 Investigation Types 6
+15.4 Investigation Types 5

 15.5 Investigation Procedure 6

 15.6 Investigation Reports 7

+a.
+Internal Investigations and Detailed Investigation Report: 7

+b.
+BOI and Independent Investigations: 7

+c.
+BOI and Independent Investigation Report Findings: 8

 15.7 Reporting of Accidents to Local Authorities & Immediate Family 8

 15.8 Procedure Following an Accident 8

 15.9 Responsibilities 9

+a.
+NMAA/UNMAS-UNMISS Responsibilities 9

+b.
+Mine Action Organisation Responsibilities 10

+c.
+Mine Action Organisation Employee Responsibilities 10

-Annex A to Chapter 15 Mine Accident & Incident Formal Investigation Guide
+Annex A Formal Investigation Guide 11

-Annex B to Chapter 15 Mine/ERW Accident & Incident Detailed Investigation Report Guide
+Annex B Detailed Investigation Report Guide 12

-Annex Annex C to Chapter 15 Formal Investigation Convening Order & Terms of Reference
+Annex C Formal Investigation Convening Order & Terms of Reference 17

-Annex Annex D to Chapter 15 Sample Board of Inquiry Report Format
+Annex D: Sample Board of Inquiry Report Format 20

-Annex E to Chapter 15 Responsibilities for Reporting Accidents / Incidents
+Annex E Responsibilities for Reporting Accidents / Incidents 26

-- a.
-Effective reporting and the thorough investigation of mine/ERW accidents and incidents play an essential part in mine action management.
-Information collected and presented in a clear and accessible format will contribute to the 'lessons learned' process and assist in any future emergency response, improving the quality of the demining process and reducing the likelihood of future demining accidents and incidents. - b.
-The aim of this NTSG is to provide standards and guidelines on the minimum requirements for the reporting and investigation of mine/ERW accidents and incidents within the South SUDANMAP.
+Effective reporting and the thorough investigation of mine/EO accidents and incidents play an essential part in mine action management.
+Information collected and presented in a clear and accessible format will contribute to the 'lessons learned' process and assist in any future emergency response, improving the quality of the demining process and reducing the likelihood of future demining accidents and incidents.

+The aim of this NTSG is to provide standards and guidelines on the minimum requirements for the reporting and investigation of mine/EO accidents and incidents within the South Sudan mine action programme.
 This NTSG is based on the guidelines and principles outlined in IMAS 10.60.